 We will make a note of what's been discussed and add this to your child's record.
 You will also be given a copy of this.

-will be added to the school's SEND register.
+If we decide that your child needs SEN support, we will formally notify and your child will be added to the school's SEND register.